Ideefixze/deepspeech-hot-words-booster/README.md

 ## Documentation

-Those findings would be soon added to the official Deepspeech documentation.
+Those findings would be soon added to the official DeepSpeech documentation.